-Since 2018 to the end of 2023, nickel prices have traded in a range of approximately US\$5/lb to US\$22/lb, excluding the short squeeze on the London Metals Exchange in March 2022.
-During 2023, prices were in primarily in a range of approximately US\$7.50/lb to US\$15.00/lb.
+Since 2018 to the end of 2024, nickel prices have traded in a range of approximately US\$5/lb to US\$22/lb, excluding the short squeeze on the London Metals Exchange in March 2022.
+During 2024, prices were in a range of approximately US\$6.75/lb to US\$9.00/lb.
 The key driver of supply is unprocessed and processed laterite nickel from countries such as Indonesia and the Philippines.
 Demand, meanwhile, is primarily driven by the production of stainless steel and usage of nickel in consumer and industrial applications.
-Over the mediumterm, the nickel market is expected to grow significantly due to the increasing demand from electric vehicle batteries which should become meaningful in the mid-2020's.
+Over the medium-term, the nickel market is expected to grow significantly due to the increasing demand from electric vehicle batteries which should become meaningful in the late-2020's.
 A long-term trend impacting the nickel market has been the decreasing contribution of Class 1 nickel supply from nickel sulphide mines in favour of typically higher cost, more complex processing and more carbon-intensive nickel laterite mines in Indonesia.
-See also "Risk Factors - COVID-19 Coronavirus Outbreak", "Risk Factors - Changes in the Price of Nickel and Influence of Indonesia", "Risk Factors - Increased Availability of Alternative Nickel Sources or Substitution of Nickel from End Use Applications" and "Risk Factors - Wars in Ukraine and Israel".
+See also, among others, "Risk Factors - Changes in the Price of Nickel and Influence of Indonesia" and "Risk Factors - Increased Availability of Alternative Nickel Sources or Substitution of Nickel from End Use Applications".